 Peanut Butter and Jelly Sandwich - Part 2

-This is Peanut Butter and Jelly Sandwich – Part 2, to read Part 1 first, click here.
+This is Peanut Butter and Jelly Sandwich – Part 2, if you'd like to read Part 1 first, click here.

 How to make a PB&J